Qilu Pharmaceutical

 The University of Chicago

 “The University of Chicago has a world class research and medical center, including an NCI designated cancer center.
-During ASCO, we have many researchers sharing their translational work and are interested in engaging partners who are looking to expand their biotech IP portfolio.
+We have many researchers sharing their translational work and are interested in engaging partners at BIO Partnering for Oncology who are looking to expand their biotech IP portfolio.
 We also hope to build and grow clinical research collaborations, including meeting with service providers for our incubator space, as well as connecting with investors interested in early access to startups.”

 Mike Hinton